 The majestic landscape of Glacier Bay NP

-Lots of birds, it was cool to see them resting on the copious ice floats right along the ship.
+Of course there were lots of birds, it was cool to see them resting on the copious ice floats right along the ship.
 A ternery of terns were busy hunting and I saw so many birds that I did not recognize.

 TripAdvisor